 - Some help in hosting transfer.

-So, how much did this website get sold for? $147 (other Starter sites actually sell for more)
+So, how much did this website get sold for? $147 (other Starter sites sell for more)

 This might not sound very much, but as a webpreneur starting her own online business on a shoestring budget, I consider this amount slightly overpriced.
 Here’s why;

-- I can get a lot more top level domains at NameCheap between $5 to $20 dollars.
+- I can get a lot more top-level domains at NameCheap between $5 to $20.

-For less than a fraction of the price, I actually know of a platform that can do much more.
-Wealthy Affiliate is an online program that offers website building, WordPress hosting and online entrepreneurship training through these following features.
+For less than a fraction of the price, I know of a platform that can do much more.
+Wealthy Affiliate is an online program that offers website building, WordPress hosting, and online entrepreneurship training through these following features.

 (2) “I Want to Sell Websites for Profit”

 Flipping websites, as they call it, is another reason why people want to buy websites.
-Basically, a website is bought at a lower price, reconstructed and sold for profit at a higher price.
-Buyers are usually web savvy people and have some form of knowledge in a particular niche to make the website more valuable than it was before.
+A website is bought at a lower price, reconstructed, and sold for a profit at a higher price.
+Buyers are usually web-savvy people and have some form of knowledge in a particular niche to make the website more valuable than it was before.

 - When was the site built?
 The older the site, the more established it becomes.